 Discover Swazi Candles

-Something everyone recommended me to do was to visit the Swazi Candle Fabric.
+Something everyone recommended I do was to visit the Swazi Candle Fabric.
 Located in the Malkerns Valley, this spot offers beautifully handcrafted candles in various shapes and patterns, alongside a market featuring other artisanal crafts.

 Visit Ngwenya Glass Shop